 Student aid programs operate under the idea that it is primarily the family’s responsibility to pay for a student’s education.
-The FAFSA attempts to measure the family’s financial strength, and then use this information to determine the types of aid for which the student is eligible.
-For this reason, the FAFSA may ask for information from the applicant’s parents.
+The financial aid application attempts to measure the family’s financial strength, and then uses this information to determine the types of aid for which the student is eligible.
+For this reason, the application will ask for information from the applicant’s parents.

-The FAFSA uses a series of dependency questions to determine whether or not a student is required to submit parental information.
+The financial aid application uses a series of dependency questions to determine whether or not a student is required to submit parental information.
 Students determined to be dependent must provide parental information, while students determined to be independent do not need to provide parental information.

-The Dependency Override Appeal is available for students who do not meet the federal criteria for independent status, but wish to have their circumstances reviewed.
-Students who are estranged from their parents due to special circumstances (e.g., child abuse, abandonment, family alcoholism or drug abuse, etc.) which can be documented by an objective third party (e.g., pastor, high school or college counselor, a social service agency official, etc.) may qualify for this professional judgment treatment.
+These circumstances must be documented by an objective third party (e.g., pastor, high school or college counselor, a social service agency official, etc.) in order to qualify for this professional judgment treatment.

 None of the conditions listed below qualify as unusual circumstances: